MathMou/Machine-Learning-Tkinter-GUI/README.md

 # ML-Tkinter
 A small program in Python TKinter containing various Machine Learning utilities.

-Although functional -this GUI is still a work in progress.
-It works, but some of the features is still missing.
+Although functional -this GUI is still a work in progress and some of the features is still missing.

 The basic idea is to create a functionel, streamlined and rudimentary Machine Learning GUI to educate on ML principals and make available some of the more basic tools for others who are not familiar with ML and programming.